 Subclinical hypothyroidism is ON this spectrum, meaning it is a form of hypothyroidism.

-For instance most patients with hypothyroidism usually have 30-50 pounds of weight gain, but most people with subclinicaly hypothyroidism only have 5-15 pounds of weight gain.
+For instance, most patients with hypothyroidism usually have 30-50 pounds of weight gain, but most people with subclinical hypothyroidism only have 5-15 pounds of weight gain.

 Both conditions present with similar symptoms, but not to the same degree.